-While a Postdoctoral Researcher at the Poverty and Inequality Research Lab (PIRL) at Johns Hopkins University (2018-2019), Jennifer studied investment, divestment, and grassroots responses to neighborhood change across 16 different neighborhoods in Baltimore through the "Who Is Moving In?" study.
-She worked with Stefanie DeLuca, Kathryn Edin, Philip ME Garboden and Christine Jang (Principal Investigators).
-While at PIRL, she also helped to lead a study of landlords in opportunity areas.
+Before Community Change, Jennifer was a Postdoctoral Researcher at the Poverty and Inequality Research Lab (PIRL) at Johns Hopkins University (2018-2019).
+She co-directed a study of investment, divestment, and grassroots responses to neighborhood change across 16 different neighborhoods in Baltimore.
+She worked with Drs.
+Stefanie DeLuca, Kathryn Edin, Philip ME Garboden and Christine Jang (Principal Investigators).
+While at PIRL, she also helped to lead a study of property landlords in opportunity areas.

 “'Hear Us, See Us!': How Mothers of Color Transform Family and Community Relationships through Grassroots Collective Action”